 Self-resident compilers written to produce object code for a particular machine are not intrinsically portable.
-However, they are often used to assist in a porting operation.
+However, they are often used to assist in a porting operation in various ways.
 For example, by the time that the first Pascal compiler was required for ICL machines, the Pascal compiler available in Zürich (where Pascal had first been implemented on CDC mainframes) existed in two forms (Figure 3.5).
+The reader should recognise that the CDC Pascal compiler had reached the maturity of being a self-compiling compiler, of course.

-Figure 3.5 Two versions of the original Zürich Pascal compiler
+Figure 3.5 Two versions of the original Zürich self-compiling Pascal compiler

-The first stage of the transportation process involved changing PasToCDC.Pas to generate ICL machine code - a retargeting operation, producing a cross-compiler.
+The first stage of the transportation process involved changing the back end of PasToCDC.Pas to generate ICL machine code - a retargeting operation, producing a cross-compiler.
 Since PasToCDC.Pas had been written in a high-level language, this was not too difficult to do, and resulted in the compiler PasToICL.Pas.

 Of course, this compiler could not yet run on any machine at all.
 It was first compiled using PasToCDC.CDC, on the CDC machine (see Figure 3.6(a)).
 This gave a cross-compiler that could run on CDC machines, but still not, of course, on ICL machines.
-One further compilation of PasToICL.Pas, using the cross-compiler PasToICL.CDC on the CDC machine, produced the final result, PasToICL.ICL (Figure 3.6(b)).
+One further compilation of PasToICL.Pas, using the new cross-compiler PasToICL.CDC on the CDC machine, produced the final result, PasToICL.ICL (Figure 3.6(b)).